ccamel/awesome-ccamel/README.md

 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [jlouis/graphql-erlang-tutorial](https://github.com/jlouis/graphql-erlang-tutorial) - A tutorial for the graphql-erlang system
 - [jluccisano/webpack-es6-boilerplate](https://github.com/jluccisano/webpack-es6-boilerplate) - A Minimal Webpack ES6 boilerplate web application
+- [jonschlinkert/gh-stars](https://github.com/jonschlinkert/gh-stars) - API and CLI for getting the stars for one or more GitHub users or organizations.
 - [jonschlinkert/markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for generating a markdown TOC (table of contents) for a README or any markdown files.
 Uses Remarkable to parse markdown.
 Used by NASA/openmct, Prisma, Joi, Mocha, Sass, Prettier, Orbit DB, FormatJS, Raneto, hapijs/code, webpack-flow, docusaurus, release-it, ts-loader, json-server, reactfire, bunyan, husky, react-easy-state, react-snap, chakra-ui, carbon, alfresco, repolinter, Assemble, Verb, and thousands of other projects.
 - [jsonform/jsonform](https://github.com/jsonform/jsonform) - Build forms from JSON Schema.
 Easily template-able.
 Compatible with Bootstrap 3 out of the box.
 - [jsreport/jsreport-core](https://github.com/jsreport/jsreport-core) - The minimalist jsreport rendering core